 The History of Roots N’ Boots Queen Creek

-Planning for the inaugural Roots N’ Boots Queen Creek event began almost 18 months prior to the actual event.
-The event was intended to be the cornerstone of a new tradition in Queen Creek, which could grow through the addition of other different but similarly named events.
+Planning for the inaugural Roots N’ Boots Queen Creek began almost 18 months prior to the actual event.
+Originally a two-day affair, it was designed to be the cornerstone of a new tradition in Queen Creek – one that could expand and grow with the community.

-The Roots N’ Boots 2011 event was the biggest event the Town had produced since the grand opening of Horseshoe Park & Equestrian Centre, both in scope and budget.
-This event was coordinated and chaired by the Town of Queen Creek Special Events staff, with significant support from other departments within the Town of Queen Creek and several volunteer organizations.
-This event would not have been possible without the immense time, effort, and heart of each person involved.
-The community really came together with pride to show off our great Town and facility.
-In fact, we have already been assured of even greater community participation if the Town produces this event again next year.
+The first Roots N’ Boots in 2011 was a huge success, with an estimated 8,000 people strolling through the gates of Horseshoe Park & Equestrian Centre – some for the very first time.
+It was easily the biggest event the Town had produced since the grand opening of the Park – both in scope and in budget.
+The event was coordinated and chaired by the Town of Queen Creek Special Events staff, with significant support from other departments within the Town of Queen Creek and several volunteer organizations.
+As hoped, the community really came together to promote our great Town and facility.

-The Friends of Horseshoe Park took a lead role in the coordination and operations of the PRCA Rodeo.
-There were two rodeo performances – one Friday night and one Saturday night.
-Friday night’s attendance was approximately 2,000 and Saturday’s was a standing-room-only sellout of approximately 3,000.
-The rodeo personnel at our event, competitors, rodeo secretary, stock contractor, bull fighters, etc., all had glowing reviews of the crowd’s energy, the facility, and the overall production of the PRCA rodeo.
+There were two PRCA Pro Rodeo performances – one Friday night with approximately 2,000 folks in the stands and one on Saturday, which was a standing-room-only, sell-out crowd of approximately 3,000!
+The rodeo personnel, the competitors, the stock contractors, all had glowing reviews of the crowd’s energy, the great facility, and the overall production of the rodeo.

-The Family Rodeo activities were also well attended – approximately 3,000 people.
-The Queen Creek High School FFA led a huge volunteer effort to coordinate and run the activities held within Arena 4 (calf scramble, pig chases, mutton busting, 3-legged races, sack races and the stick-horse barrel races.)
-Another surprise hit of the show was the Arizona Lawn Mower Racing Association’s races.
-Some in attendance came specifically to see these races.
+The Family Rodeo (now known as Kids N’ Kritters) was also well attended, bringing smiles to the faces of kids and adults alike.
+The Queen Creek High School FFA (Future Farmers of America) organization led a huge volunteer effort to coordinate and run the calf scramble, pig chases, mutton busting, sack races and the stick-horse barrel races.
+Another popular event with lots of speed was the Arizona Lawn Mower Racing Association races.
+Some in attendance came specifically to see the races.